Ridge House

 Description

-The program, which unfolds across one floor, includes a living room, dining room, and principal bedroom and bathroom; a guest wing with a TV room, gym, and garage; and covered outdoor spaces along the porch.
-The high-efficiency zoned in-floor radiant heating in the home’s communal spaces enables targeted and effective temperature control while the cold-climate heat pump, combined with Ontario’s clean energy grid, minimizes carbon consumption for heating and cooling.
-The Energy Recovery Ventilator (ERV) mechanical system optimizes air quality by bringing in fresh air while simultaneously enhancing thermal comfort.
+Built to withstand the rural Ontario elements, Ridge House was designed with durability as a chief priority.
+From the standing seam roof and exterior siding to the marine-grade plywood and prefabricated millwork stained with a low-VOC, water-based coating that absorbs light and protects against scratches, mould, and stains, the home is a robust, low-maintenance architectural structure that was built to last — and perform — for the long-term.
+High-efficiency zoned in-floor radiant heating provides targeted temperature control while the cold-climate heat pump, combined with Ontario’s clean energy grid, minimizes carbon consumption for heating and cooling.
+The Energy Recovery Ventilator mechanical system optimizes air quality by bringing in fresh air while simultaneously enhancing thermal comfort.

 Images: doublespace photography